chochain/eJsv32/README.md

 I appreciate that Dr. Ting took me in his last projects and considered me one of his student.
 Though a trained software engineer, who have never worked on any FPGA before, I felt overwhelmingly obligated to at least carry his last work to a point that future developers can benefit from the work of his life's effort.

-My goal is to make eJ32 as an example and learning tool for designing and implementing an FPGA CPU regardless whether Java will be the prevailing ISA or not.
-Here what I've done.
+My goal is to make the learning journey of building eJ32 as an example of designing and implementing an FPGA CPU regardless whether Java will be the prevailing ISA or not.

+### Status
+Currently, eJ32 has not been synthesized on the targeted ICE40 for the lack of knowledge of my part.
+For a nice fully functional Forth CPU, *J1a*, check [here](https://https://www.excamera.com/sphinx/article-j1a-swapforth.html).
+Anyway, here're what I've done for eJ32 so far.

 ### Adaptations of eJsv32k
 * keep Dr. Ting's original code in ~/orig/eJsv32k